-Patrick O'Connor is an Irish composer for film and television whose music has been featured internationally in multiple award winning films, on national television and in various high profile promotional videos.
+Patrick O'Connor is an Irish composer for film and television whose music has been featured internationally in multiple award winning films, on national television and in advertisements.

 In 2012, Patrick was asked to compose an orchestral score for the short film "Flight of The South".
 Patrick’s sensitive composition soon garnered the attention of Golden Globe winning actor Rutger Hauer, who used Patrick's score as an emotional guide to the narration he provided for the film.